Kicksecure/dist-base-files/README.md

 Adds user "user" to the group "debian-tor", so user "user" can access Tor's control port.

-Provides /usr/lib/helper-scripts/pre.bsh which if available, gets sourced by other maintainer scripts. pre.bash implements an improved error log.
-Implements trap ERR if function errorhandlergeneral does not exist.
-Runs silent by default.
-Write xtrace to temporary log.
-Show full xtrace on unexpected non-zero exit code.
-Shows exit code on unexpected non-zero exit code.
-Enables xtrace (-x) for maintainer script when DEBDEBUG environment variable is set to 1.
-Provides SKIP_SCRIPTS environment variable to skip scripts by name.
-Provides provide color function.
 ## How to install `anon-base-files` using apt-get ##

 1\.
 Add [Whonix's Signing Key](https://www.whonix.org/wiki/Whonix_Signing_Key).